Appsaurus/Layman/README.md

 view7.bottomTrailing .= view1.bottomTrailing .+ .inset(25)
 ```

+### Inequalities

+Of course not all layout relationships are based purely on equality.
+To set up an inequality constraint.

 ### Inset and Offset Relationships

 For inequality relationships, It is also sometimes easier to think about the *relationship* itself in terms of insets or outsets.
 For this, Layman introduces two new types of relationships: `insetOrEqual` and `outsetOrEqual`.
 These relationships adjust the underlying constraint the same way as inset and offset constants, but instead of flipping the contant's sign, they inverse the relationship of the inequality.
 For example, the following: